fmidev/aviation-message-archiver/README.md

 ## Application configuration

-Default application configuration properties are collected in YAML files [application.yml] and Spring profile-specific `application-<profile>.yml` files under [src/main/resources](src/main/resources).
+Default application configuration properties are collected in YAML files [application.yml] and the Spring profile-specific `application-<profile>.yml` files under [src/main/resources/config](src/main/resources/config).
 Runtime behavior is controlled using [Spring profiles](https://docs.spring.io/spring-boot/docs/2.7.18/reference/html/features.html#features.profiles) which are activated by the application launch command.
 Profiles known in the provided configuration are described in the [application.yml] file.